Pitmaster BBQ Catering in Smith Valley, Indiana

 When the Site Decides the Service Plan

 Around Eldorado Golf Course, the BBQ plan has to account for more than headcount.
-A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Buffet Service, OR staffed service.
+A tight load-in, busy sidewalks, Nearby Parking, OR venue timing can all affect whether the cleanest setup is truck service, Service format staffed service.

 Around Greenwood or Pleasant Grove Elementary School, the menu can stay the same while timing, access, and service style need a different read.